10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 Dragons are a popular motif in Barcelona and can be seen decorating buildings throughout the city.

-It is estimated that the city is home to at least four hundred dragons, the largest of which is the sculpture by Andrés Nagel in the Parc del Espanya Industrial, near Barcelona Sants train station.
+It is estimated that the city is currently home to at least four hundred dragons, the largest of which is the sculpture by Andrés Nagel in the Parc del Espanya Industrial, near Barcelona Sants train station.

 6. David & Goliath by Antoni Llena i Font